theNewFlesh/hidebound/sphinx/intro.rst

 We call the update function via Hidebound's web app.
 Hidebound creates a new database based upon the recursive listing of all the files within said directory.
 This database is displayed to us as a table, with one file per row.
-If we choose to group by asset in the app, it will be, oneasset per row.
+If we choose to group by asset in the app, the table will display one asset per row.
 Hidebound extracts metadata from each filename (not any directory name) as well as from the file itself.
 That metadata is called file\_traits.
 Using only information derived from filename and file traits, Hidebound determines which files are grouped together as a single asset and the specification of that asset.
-Asset traits are then derived from this set (1 or more) of files.
+Asset traits are then derived from this set of files (one or more).
 Finally, Hidebound validates each asset according to its determined specification.
 All of this data is displayed as a table within the web app.
 Importantly, all of the errors in filenames, file traits and asset traits are included.

 Review *Graph*
 ~~~~~~~~~~~~~~